vladk-ml/sdat/memory-bank/progress.md

 - Theming is handled via JSON theme files and dynamic CSS variable injection, matching VS Code's approach.
 - Raw/refined dataset pipeline, metadata extraction, and dataset history are implemented and fully functional.
 - UI/UX is professional, responsive, and optimized for workstation use.
-- **Tab system and resizable panes implemented:** Core functionality for the VS Code-style layout (Explorer, Tabbed Workspace, Context Panel) is in place and functional, including basic resizing, tab management, and header collapse icons.
+- **Tab system and resizable panes implemented:** Core functionality for the VS Code-style layout (Explorer, Tabbed Workspace, Context Panel) is in place and functional, including basic resizing, tab management, and header collapse icons (using `span`s).
 Crashes related to tab closing and project opening have been resolved.
-- **Raw image import fixed:** Users can now import images using the "Import Images" button.
+- **Raw image import functional:** Users can import images using the "Import Images" button.

 ## Known Issues

+- **Styling:** Context Panel placeholder text (`[Context Panel Placeholder]`) remains black despite attempts to style using CSS variables, inline styles, and CSS classes.
+Further investigation needed (potential specificity/inheritance issue).
 - Resizable panes lack persistence (widths and minimized state are not saved).
 - Explorer and Context Panel content is placeholder.
 - Only 'dashboard' tab type is implemented; other types (grid view, image viewer) need rendering logic.